the1Riddle/grub-rescue/README.md

-# Error: no such pertition, grub rescue.
+# Error: no such partition, grub rescue.

 - Error no such partition entering rescue mode grub rescue is common after Ubuntu Linux is removed from dual boot PC or when the partition on which a linux distro was installed is tampered with.
-The error occurs mainly out of misconfigured bootloader or wrong active partition.
+The error occurs mainly out of a misconfigured bootloader or wrong active partition.

-## How to fix no such pertition, entering rescue mode.. error.
+## How to fix no such partition, entering rescue mode.. error.

 If you encounter the dreaded "No Such Partition" error and find yourself stuck in rescue mode, don't worry!
 Follow these steps to get your system back on track: